Talk Content and Length

 If you are an end-user talking about how you use HTCondor, try to balance the description of your work with the description of how you use HTCondor.
 If you are a HTCondor system administrator, search for a balance between the nitty gritty details and the big picture of how you administer HTCondor.

 But above all, don't worry too much about your talk.
 HTCondor Week attendees are a relaxed crowd that enjoys learning more about HTCondor and how people use it.
-The feel is more that of a user meeting than a typical conference.
 Don't feel that you must have formal results in order to present; we also like to hear talks such as what you hope to achieve, activities that have recently started, or areas where you think HTCondor could improve.
+We especially welcome HTCondor feedback and/or feature requests!

 HTCondor versus Condor